CSA-OCP-GER/DevOpsHackEssentials/ReadMe.md

-# DevOps Hack Essentials 2017 - Guidance
+# DevOps Hack Essentials 2018 - Guidance
 This content is intended to be used for a led lab provided by Microsoft or partners of Microsoft.

-The intent is to provide a hands-on experience with Microsoft's DevOps tooling (mostly VSTS and Azure).
+The intent is to provide a hands-on experience with Microsoft's DevOps tooling (mostly Azure DevOps and Azure).
 Most challenges are operating system agnostic, and will be performed with a browser or Git.

 Be warned: The format is not a step by step recipie - you will be required to think and depending on your current skill set it will be challening!